Discontinuous Galerkin Library

 template<class Geometry , class Matrix , class Container >

-using dg::Helmholtz3d = typedef GeneralHelmholtz<dg::Elliptic3d<Geometry,Matrix,Container>, Container>
+using dg::Helmholtz3d = GeneralHelmholtz<dg::Elliptic3d<Geometry,Matrix,Container>, Container>

 a 3d Helmholtz opereator \( (\chi - \alpha F)\) with \( F = -\Delta\)